Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Background

-Following the previous works \cite{R1-Searcher, zerosearch}, we employ the F1 score to supervise answer correctness, together with a format reward to ensure proper output structure.
-The two rewards are combined via a gating mechanism, where the answer reward is granted only if the format constraint is satisfied.
-Formally, we denote $IN$ as the number of overlapping words between the predicted answer and the ground truth, $PN$ as the number of words in the predicted answer, and $RN$ as the number of words in the reference answer.
-Specifically, we have:
+\textbf{Reward Design for Search Agents.} Following the previous works \cite{R1-Searcher, zerosearch}, we adopt the word-level F1 score between the predicted answer and the ground truth as the answer reward $r_{answer}$, together with a binary format reward $r_{format} \in \{0, 1\}$ that indicates whether the output adheres to the required structure.
+The two rewards are combined via a gating mechanism, so that the answer reward is granted only when the format constraint is satisfied: